soonyz06/DCF_Model_Prototype/README.md

 Price is the live price at the point in time where the program was last ran.
+Automated rough scenario analysis via DCF based on conservativeness of various assumptions (growth, discount rate, margin expansion, cap/floors)

 # Output
 Levered